 Sonoma Valley is one of the prettiest and most diverse wine country regions in the United States.
-From rolling hills to the scenic Pacific Coast to redwood forests, and quaint towns surrounded by vineyards, Wine Enthusiast rated Sonoma a top USA wine region in 2019.
+From rolling hills to the scenic Pacific Coast, to redwood forests, and quaint towns surrounded by vineyards, Wine Enthusiast rated Sonoma a top USA wine region in 2019.

-Pan seared halibut at Valette.
+Pan seared halibut at Valette, Healdsburg.

 Contents

-A Michelin-star destination restaurant, Valette is a favorite with locals and tourists alike.
-The menu sources from the bounty of Sonoma County.
-The wine list features small boutique wineries and has been on the Wine Spectator Top 100 list.
 Chef-owner Dustin Valette earned his chops working with the best of the best in the hospitality and restaurant industry.
-He was most recently at Charlie Palmer’s Dry Creek Kitchen and Acqua in San Francisco before opening Valette with his brother Aaron Garzini in the space that was once their grandfather’s bakery.
+He was most recently at Charlie Palmer’s Dry Creek Kitchen and Acqua in San Francisco, before opening Valette with his brother Aaron Garzini in the space that was once their grandfather’s bakery.

 Single Thread is a three Michelin-star restaurant serving a 10-course fixed menu.
 The owners also have a biodynamic farm, an inn, and a concierge service.
 I haven’t been to Single Thread yet but wow, I’m ready to book now.
 Here’s what the website says:

-In the heart of downtown Healdsburg, one of the country’s most accomplished chefs, Kyle Connaughton, along with Head Farmer Katina Connaughton, bring you SingleThread—a 3 Michelin-star restaurant with five luxurious guest rooms.
+In the heart of downtown Healdsburg one of the country’s most accomplished chefs, Kyle Connaughton, along with Head Farmer Katina Connaughton, bring you SingleThread—a 3 Michelin-star restaurant with five luxurious guest rooms.

 SingleThread’s focus is to provide its guests with an unparalleled hospitality experience in the center of Sonoma Wine Country.